qouteall/qouteall-blog/blog/2025/About circular reference.md

 - If the program don't halt, then value of type `X` can never be obtained.
 - That program should not use any side effect (mutation, external IO, random, etc.).
 - In reality, you just need to ensure the program halts and don't need to really execute the program.

+Strictly speaking, Turing complete requires infinitely large memory, so all practical computers and languages don't satisfy strict Turing complete.
+Apart from memory constraint, blockchain applications often consume fee (gas) in each step of execution, but Turing complete requires unlimited execution steps, so they also not strictly Turing complete.

 ## Ethernet ring